evkx/evkx.github.io/content/models/lucid/_index.nb.md

 ---
 title: Lucid elektriske modeller
 linktitle: "Lucid"
-description: "Lucid Group, Inc. is an American electric vehicle manufacturer headquartered in Newark, California.
-The company was founded in 2007.
-Deliveries of the Dream Edition launch versions were made available to the first group of 520 reservation holders on October 30, 2021  "
+description: "Lucid is an American manufacturer of electric luxury vehicles that was founded in 2007 as a battery company.
+It rebranded as Lucid Motors in 2016 and announced its first model, the Lucid Air, a high-performance sedan with a range of up to 516 miles.
+Lucid also plans to launch an electric SUV, the Lucid Gravity, in 2024."
 weight: 30
 ---
 <!-- markdownlint-disable MD033 -->